 Home

-10 Memorable Moments in the World of Formula 1
+10 Unforgettable Moments of Formula One

 Posted on

-May 13, 1950: The First Formula 1 Race
+MAY 13, 1950: The First Formula 1 Race

 The British Grand Prix started it all.
 Located at an abandoned World War II airfield in Silverstone, England, the race was attended by around 140,000 fans, including King George VI, the Queen, and Princess Margaret.
 The winner was Giuseppe Farina, a former cavalry officer driving an Alfa Romeo.